MarcusHSmith/marcusmth/content/cheatsheet/swiftui-views.md

 - `NavigationLink(destination: ...)` Wrap a view with this to make it clickable
 - `ScrollView(...)` wrap a `VStack` in this to make it scrollable
 - `Spacer()` fills up available space to move views
+- `NavigationView { }` Wrapper arounds views that will have a navigation header